 If you need help around how to explain co-parenting, I have previously written a blog post about this.
 It explains the different 50/50 custody strategies available (including great ones like the 2-2-5-5 strategy).

-If you need help figuring out your child custody, please book a Legal Clarity Session with me.
+If you need help figuring out your child custody, please book a Strategy Session with me.
 We will discuss your options and provide you with first-class service from a leading family law firm in Georgia.